This help guide will walk you through the steps of adding content to your website and how to get started.

 - If your site is offline you’ll now be taken to a login page.
 Fill in your login details and click Login.
 If your site is already online scroll to the bottom of the page and click on Dashboard in the footer and log in.

-- Click the Editor button at the top of the page.
+- Once you are in the Dashboard, click the Editor button at the top of the page.

 You’re now in the Rocketspark editor.

 Rocketspark pages are constructed using blocks and stacks.
 What are they?

 Blocks are the individual units that make up your webpage.
 Think of them as being like toy blocks—the pieces you’ll use to build.
 We have a number of different types of blocks: text, images, maps, videos, downloadable files, contact forms, blog posts, and products from your store.

 Stacks are groups of blocks.
 You can have multiple stacks on a page.
 It’s a way to design the layout of your web page since each stack has its own column arrangement.
 For example, your introduction at the top of your page might be a stack with just a single column.
 Your next stack down the page might have four columns.
 Or it might be something different altogether, like an Instagram feed or a slideshow.

 Want to know more?
 The video below shows exactly how blocks and stacks work.